-Leukodystrophy (from the Greek words leukos:white and dystrophia: faulty development, degeneration) has come to mean a genetic metabolic disorder of the white matter.
-In leukodystrophies, myelin may be absent or decreased, of an abnormal structure, and unstable.
+LEUKODYSTROPHIESLeukodystrophies-LDs (from the Greek words leukos: white and dystrophia: faulty development, degeneration) are genetic metabolic disorders of the white matter that affect glial cells.
+In LDs, myelin may be absent or decreased, of an abnormal structure, and unstable.
 Normal myelination may not be attained and what myelin is formed may break down.
-Some leukodystrophies affect myelin and myelin producing cells directly.
-The biochemical lesion may involve myelin lipids, myelin proteins, or other compounds.
-Some of these components are shared between the CNS and the peripheral nervous system (PNS), so that both CNS and PNS are affected by the abnormality.
-Other components are unique to the CNS and in these leukodystrophies only the CNS is involved.
-Some leukodystrophies affect other cells, e.g., astrocytes, and other biochemical pathways resulting in indirect damage to myelin.
-Leukodystrophies usually present in children and young individuals with spasticity, ataxia, cognitive decline and seizures.
-The best known leukodystrophies are listed in the table below.
-Some of these are described in the chapters of lysosomal and peroxisomal diseases.
-A brief account of the rest is given in this page.
+Loss of myelin leads to loss of axons.
+Some LDs affect myelin and myelin producing cells.
+However, all cells that reside in the white matter are important for myelin structure and maintenance.
+Consequently, a LD may arise from genetic abnormalities involving other than myelin-producing cells.
+Myelin is composed of about 70% lipid and 30% protein.
+CNS and peripheral nervous system (PNS) myelin have similar lipids but significantly different proteins.
+For this reason, LDs involving myelin lipids tend to affect the CNS and the peripheral nervous system (PNS) while LDs caused by myelin protein abnormalities affect the CNS only.
+Some LDs affect other cells, e.g., astrocytes, and disrupt other biochemical pathways resulting in indirect damage to myelin.
+LDs usually present in children and young individuals with spasticity, ataxia, cognitive decline and seizures, but they have a wide clinical spectrum ranging from fatal congenital disease to milder adult presentations.
+The best known LDs are listed in the table below.
+Some of these are described in the chapters of lysosomal and peroxisomal disorders.
+A brief account of some other LDs is given in this page.

 |Globoid cell leukodystrophy||Oligodendroglia/SC